akononovicius/physRisk-content-repository/articles/2018/bak-order-book-model.md

 height="370" mode="iframe"]

 The second applet has a somewhat more traditional look.
-By using the applet bellow you can see the log-price and absolute return time series, as well as the main statistical features of absolute return (PDF and spectral density).
+By using the applet below you can see the log-price and absolute return time series, as well as the main statistical features of absolute return (PDF and spectral density).
 Note that this model does not have diserable statistical features, we show them simply out of tradition and our own curiosity.